Working towards diversity in technical and natural sciences

 - Act on reducing career barriers for female researchers

-- Support initiatives to promote a more inclusive research environment
+- Support initiatives that promote a more inclusive research environment.

 The nationwide gender distribution from PhD to full professor follows the scissor shape depicted in the figure above.

-National gender distribution from postdoc to full professor is 26 % female researchers and 74 % male researches in the technical and natural sciences.
-The gender distribution within VILLUM FONDEN is 21 % for female applicants and 19 % for female grantees.
+The national gender distribution from postdoc to full professor is 26 % female researchers and 74 % male researches in the technical and natural sciences.
+The gender distribution within VILLUM FONDEN is 22 % for female applicants and 19 % for female grantees.